-The Sage 12U-Anbinder team is committed to fostering a love of softball, building strong fundamental softball skills in young players, promoting sportsmanship and camaraderie amongst teammates and working with each player at their level to help them achieve their highest potential.
+The Sage 12U-Anbinder team is committed to fostering a love of softball, building strong fundamental softball skills in young players, promoting sportsmanship and camaraderie amongst teammates and working with each player at their level to help them achieve their highest potential while building a championship level team.
 We emphasize practicing with integrity, controlling the parts of the game we can control and competing with focus and determination in games.
 As long as players are learning and improving and always displaying good sportsmanship, we are a successful team!

-Coach Lisa played competitive softball through high school and has continued to play recreationally since then.
-She has coached softball for 9 years both at the rec and travel ball levels.
+Coach Lisa played competitive softball through high school and swam competitively through college.
+She has coached softball for 10 years both at the rec and travel ball levels.
 She believes in developing strong fundamental softball skills at a young age so players will have a solid foundation on which to grow as softball players.
 She is also dedicated to teaching players the intricacies of the game, how to compete mentally and the importance of teamwork and sportsmanship.
 She is continually learning about the game by attending conferences and studying the game.

 Coach Layla played competitive travel softball through high school and then played for the University of Albany where she played short stop and was feared on the base path.
 As a retired college player, coaching was a natural next step to round out her softball career.
 She has coached for almost a decade in both NY and VA.
 Proper mechanics and a strong softball IQ are what she teaches on the field, leadership and accountability are what she teaches off the field.
 She is a student of the game and wants to share her experience and knowledge with the players.
 She's passionate about turning every player into the best young athlete and woman they can be.